Indoor BMX Track Attendance Procedures

 Penalty/ Failure To Comply

-1. We hope that all riders will recognise the importance of the above procedures in ensuring that all our customers have a good experience at the HSBC UK National Cycling Centre.
-If any rider is unsure of the processes that are in place and would like to speak to one of our team about it, please either contact reception or complete one of our customer feedback forms available in the main reception area of the HSBC UK National Cycling Centre.
+1. We hope that all riders will recognise the importance of the above procedures in ensuring that all our customers have a good experience at the National Cycling Centre.
+If any rider is unsure of the processes that are in place and would like to speak to one of our team about it, please either contact reception or complete one of our customer feedback forms available in the main reception area of the National Cycling Centre.

 2. If a rider breaches the above processes and procedures, then the Centre reserves the right to refuse entry to that rider on that occasion, without a refund.